 Reductions for Possession for Sales

-1) Possession of marijuana for sales is an infraction for people under 18 years of age.
+- Cultivation of marijuana is an infraction for people under 21 years of age.

 Reductions for Transportation or Sales

-1) Transportation or sales of marijuana is an infraction for people under 18 years of age.
+- Possession of marijuana for sales is an infraction for people under 18 years of age.

-2) Transportation or sales of marijuana is a misdemeanor for people above 18 years of age.
+- Possession or marijuana for sales is a misdemeanor for people above 18 years of age.

 Dismissal of Prior Convictions